 Make Club is a project which takes constructing, experimenting, testing and making art objects to young people.
 Make Club is a weekly club in the artists studio, and pops up at a wide range of schools, festivals and museums to make, learn and question.
 Make Club has appeared at The End of The Road Festival, The Bloomsbury Festival and Bletchley Park for Big Draw 2019.

-MAKE CLUB has started online art classes using ZOOM.
+During current restrictions due to Covid 19 MAKE CLUB has moved online using ZOOM.

 Lottery Heritage Fund